-In view of the quality of the financial assets in the portfolio (99.8% of the bond portfolio was rated BBB or higher at 31 December 2022), CNP Assurances has identified no material uncertainties concerning the values attributed to financial assets.
-The majority of financial assets are traded on active markets and are valued using level 1 inputs in the IFRS consolidated financial statements (see below).
+In view of the quality of the financial assets in the portfolio (98.4% of the bond portfolio was rated BBB or higher at 31 December 2023), the CNP Assurances Group has identified no material uncertainties concerning the values attributed to financial assets.
+The majority of financial assets are traded on active markets and are valued using level 1 inputs in the IFRS financial statements (see below).
 The IFRS fair values are therefore also used in the Solvency II balance sheet.